MiRitter87/trading-cockpit-frontend/README.md

 - A candlestick chart with annotations for Pocket Pivots for all instruments
 - A candlestick chart with annotations for events related to the health check

+### Other
+- A chart displaying the Aggregate Indicator of a sector or industry group

 ## Technology

 The Trading Cockpit is based on the JavaScript Framework [OpenUI5](https://openui5.org/).

-## Installation
+## Deployment

 Create a new folder *trading-cockpit-frontend* in the *webapps* folder of your WebServer.
-Then copy all files from the projects *webapp* folder into the newly created folder of the WebServer.
+Then copy all files and folders from the projects *webapp* folder into the newly created folder of the WebServer.
 [Apache Tomcat](https://tomcat.apache.org/) has been used during development of the application.

 The *index.html* file is set up in a way that requires a local [UI5 runtime environment](https://openui5.org/releases/) in the folder *resources* of the base directory of your WebServer.